portlandrobotics/common_platform/docs/source/intro.rst

 Getting Started
 ---------------

-Here, guide the reader on how to begin with the PARTS Romi Chassis Robot.
+Here, guide the reader on how to begin with the PARTS- Common Robotics Platform.

 - **Prerequisites**: List any prerequisites, such as hardware components, software requirements, or knowledge prerequisites.
 - **Initial Setup**: Briefly describe the initial setup steps or refer the reader to a section in the documentation where the setup is detailed.